Transcendence and linear relations of $1$-periods: Dimensions of Period Spaces

+In the special case $A=0$, we get back Baker's theorem.
 The most interesting and hardest contribution is $\Per_\mix(M)$.
-In the special case $A=0$, we get back Baker's theorem.
 The computation of this contribution was not possible without the methods that we develop here.
-It should be added that the formula for the other contributions was not in the literature either.
+Up to particular cases the formulae for the other contributions were not in the literature either.
+For an overview seee for example\cite[Chapter~6.2]{baker-wuestholz}, \cite{wu84bis} \cite{wuestholz} and \cite{wuestholz-ell}.

+The formula for $\Per_\mix(M)$ simplifies in the case of motives that we call saturated, see Definition~\ref{defn:red-sat}.